-- Rabbits would need grooming and maintenance at a time if they didn’t get so they can feel stress.
+- If they don’t get it, rabbits would need grooming and maintenance so that they can feel stress.

 - Rabbits are possessive pets, and they get jealous a lot.

-- If you spend most of the time outside, your rabbit would feel stressed by seeing it.
+- If you spend most of the time outside, your rabbit will feel stressed by seeing it.

 - You are gathering friends and other pets at your place.

 - Less attention they need your proper attention, and if you ignore them, they will get stressed and grind their teeth.

 - Shouting makes them things that you’ve stopped loving them.

 - They get bored and stay in their cabinet for a more extended period.

 - Always wants nature around them, such as a garden or yard.